JetBlue Plane Skids Off Taxiway At Logan Airport

 BOSTON (CBS/AP) — Airline officials say a JetBlue Airways plane slid off of the taxiway at Boston’s Logan Airport.

-Officials say JetBlue Flight 50 from Savannah, Georgia, briefly skidded when it landed around 7:15 p.m.
+Officials say JetBlue Flight 50 from Savannah, Georgia, briefly skidded after it landed around 7:15 p.m.
 Monday.
-Firefighters helped passengers off of the plane and they were bused to the terminal.
+Firefighters helped passengers off of the plane into the snow and they were bused to the terminal.

 Authorities say no one was injured.